nanorepublica/green-custard/README.md

 - Bug, need to click 'select' twice for data to appear in wordstats component
 - Data needs sorting correctly
-- Table needs finishing off (percentage calc)
+- Percentage calculation has a bug
 - Table and Histogram needs data to flow through correctly
 - Proper Histogram and test it out!
 - Styling (Table & Histogram, improve look overall)